ChloeL-E/msp1/README.md

 - **The Book Now Page**

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+  - This page will allow the user to send a booking enquiry.
+The user will be asked to submit their full name, email address and telephone number.
+The user will have the option to give some further information with the booking enquiry.
+The user will recieive feedback once they press the submit button to inform them that they will be contacted soon regarding their booking enquiry.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

 For some/all of your features, you may choose to reference the specific project files that implement them.